enveloss/fastapi-react-admin/README.md

 ### ReactAdmin class params
 - table (required): The SQLAlchemy model representing the database table.

-- router (required): The APIRouter instance to mount the routes.

 - session (required): The async_sessionmaker[AsyncSession] for the database session.

 - deleted_field (optional): The name of the field of the table to mark deleted fields (e.g., 'is_deleted').
 Default is None.